Managing Wikis

 6. Edit the new page.
 Avoid using the Heading styles on pages unless you want a separate Table of Contents for each page.
 Use the double brackets to create a link back to first page.
 Put the name of the page you want to link to in the brackets.

-8. The View tab becomes active.
-Note that the new link is NOT red.
+is NOT red.
 This indicates it is a working link.
 If it is red and you entered the page name, go back and make sure it is named/spelled correctly.

-9. Click the (blue) hyperlink to return to the front page (named “Environment Wiki”).
+9. Click the (blue) hyperlink to go to the front page (named "World Health Organization") wiki.
+The front page appears.

 Commenting on Wiki Pages